electron/electron/docs/api/safe-storage.md

 ### `safeStorage.isEncryptionAvailable()`

-On Linux returns true iff the real secret key (not hardcoded one) is available.
-On MacOS returns true if Keychain is available.
-On Windows returns true.

 Returns `Boolean` - Whether encryption is available.

+On Linux, returns true if the secret key is available.
+On MacOS, returns true if Keychain is available.
+On Windows, returns true with no other preconditions.

 ### `safeStorage.encryptString(plainText)`

 * `plainText` String

-Encrypt a string.

 Returns `Buffer` -  An array of bytes representing the encrypted string.

-### `safeStorage.decryptString(cipherText)`
+### `safeStorage.decryptString(encrypted)`

-* `cipherText` Buffer
+* `encrypted` Buffer

-Decrypt buffer obtained with `safeStorage.encryptString` back into a string.

 Returns `String` - the decrypted string.
+Decrypts the encrypted buffer obtained  with `safeStorage.encryptString` back into a string.